null-xy/cpp-course-project-path-tracer/README.md

 cmake --build --target doc
 ```

 The documentation will be built to `build/doc/html`.
+Also, more or less
+up-to-day documentation is found from <https://tracey-docs.netlify.app/>.

 Building tests with target `tests`: